CADS-WSSU/WSSU-AI-Ethics-Modules/README.md

       </td>
     </tr>
     <tr>
-      <td><a href="https://github.com/CADS-WSSU/Data-Science-Modules/tree/main/HCM-3301-Population-Health-Data-Science-Module-main">ETHICAL USE OF AI FOR ARTISTS</a></td>
+      <td><a href="https://github.com/CADS-WSSU/Data-Science-Modules/tree/main/HCM-3301-Population-Health-Data-Science-Module-main">Ethical Use Of AI For Artists</a></td>
       <td>
        Arts and Visual Studies
       </td>